robotshell/dorkScraper/README.md

 ## Usage

-To run the Dork Scraper, you can use the following command syntax:
+To run the DorkScraper, you can use the following command syntax:

 ```sh
 python dorkSraper.py "dork" number_of_websites [-s output.txt]